nishanths/scrobble/README.md

 ## Icons

-The macOS app icon is Flower by nitut786 from the Noun Project.
+The macOS app icon is _Flower_ by _nitut786_ from The Noun Project.